 - Students will demonstrate application of sociological theories to various social issues.

-- Students will implement important components (statement of the problem, literature review, methods, references, citations) of the research process by designing a research project proposal.
+- Students will implement important components of the research process by designing a research project.

 - Students will apply statistical strategies to social issues.